takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.51.21 <br>
+    ・ Fixed a problem that prevented SquadList and all associated displays from working. <br>
+    ・ Fixed a very rare problem of prolonged freezing when starting the tool. <br>

   ○ 4.51.20 <br>
     ・ Fixed problem with duplicate download of images for creative thumbnail replacement. <br>